idrave/FOND-ASP/README.md

 $ python -m fcfond.main --strongcyclic -pddl fcfond/domains/pddl/fond-sat/beam-walk/domain.pddl fcfond/domains/pddl/fond-sat/beam-walk/p01.pddl
 ```

+As with strong planning, when this specialization is used, no `(:fairness )` statements are required, as the semantics is already fixed in the planner used (as adversarial semantics).

+Nonetheless, one can still solve standard strong-cyclic FOND problems by just running the _default_ FOND+ planner solver on the original (non-deterministic) PDDL files extended to include corresponding fairness constraints for each non-deterministic ground action `a` of the form `[A={a},B=empty]`.
+This means one `(:fairness :a GROUND_ACTION)` for each _ground_ action in the problem needs to be included.

-### Dual FOND under mix of adversarial and fair actions
+### Dual FOND: mix of adversarial and fair actions

-4. A specialized solver for **dual FOND planning** is provided in:

-   * `fcfond/planner_clingo/specialized/dualfond.lp`: specialized solver for FOND problems with combinations of fair and adversarial non-determinism.

-Below, we provide more details about standard and dual FOND solvers.

-A specialized planner for Dual-FOND planning is provided in  `fcfond/planner_clingo/specialized/dualfond.lp`.
-The solver can also be activated by using option `--dual`.
+Finally, a specialized planner for Dual-FOND planning is provided in  `fcfond/planner_clingo/specialized/dualfond.lp`.
+This planner solver can be directly activated by using option `--dual`.

 This is a conditional planner for Dual-FOND problems, where some actions are adversarial and other actions are fair (in all states).